Charlie Korsmo

 Charles Randolph Korsmo (born July 20, 1978) is an American lawyer and actor.
-He is best known for portraying the Kid from the film adaption of Dick Tracy and Jack Banning in Hook.
+He is best known for portraying Sigmund "Siggy" Marvin in What About Bob?, the Kid from the film adaptation of Dick Tracy, Jack Banning in Hook, and William Lichter in Can't Hardly Wait.

-Personal life and acting work
+Early life

 Korsmo was born in Fargo, North Dakota, the son of Deborah Ruf, an educational psychologist, and John Korsmo, former owner of Cass County Abstract and former chairman of the Federal Housing Finance Board.
 He was raised in the Minneapolis suburb of Golden Valley, where he attended and graduated from Breck School in 1996.
-He has one older brother, Ted (born 1976), and one younger brother, Joe (born 1983).
+He has one older brother and one younger brother.

-He is married to Adrienne, with whom he has a daughter, Lilah, and a son, William.
+Acting career

-Korsmo's acting roles included The Kid/Dick Tracy, Jr. in Dick Tracy; Siggy, the son of Richard Dreyfuss's character, in What About Bob?, and Jack Banning, the son of Peter Pan in the 1991 film Hook.
-His final film role until 2019 was the supporting character William Lichter in the 1998 film Can't Hardly Wait.
+Korsmo's acting roles included The Kid/Dick Tracy Jr. in Dick Tracy; Siggy, the son of Richard Dreyfuss's character, in What About Bob?, and Jack Banning, the son of Peter Pan in the 1991 film Hook.
+He quit acting in 1991, and didn't appear in another film until he portrayed the supporting character William Lichter in the 1998 film Can't Hardly Wait, which he filmed while he was attending MIT.
+He then took a 20-year break from acting before returning to the screen with a role in the 2019 film Chained for Life.

 Post-acting career

 Korsmo earned a degree in physics from the Massachusetts Institute of Technology in 2000.
-Korsmo has worked for the Environmental Protection Agency, and for the Republican Party in the House of Representatives.
+He has worked for the Environmental Protection Agency, and for the Republican Party in the House of Representatives.
 He received his Juris Doctor degree from Yale Law School in 2006.